-Figure 5: Example of a perimeter block within Saxmundham (@google earth).
+Figure 1: Example of perimeter blocks within Saxmundham (@google earth).

 This typology is the most common in residential areas as it provides secure rear garden spaces and it avoids creating back gardens along streets.
 These blocks must:

 - Accommodate a range of housing types to create a strong sense of place and legible environment. - Create good street rhythm by addressing the roofscape and keeping regular plot widths. - Define public and private domains within and around these blocks by locating all front entrances facing surrounding streets, resulting in active street frontages. - Maintain a proper distance between building face to building face at the rear of dwellings to provide residential privacy.